 Appropriate training will be identified and provided to all levels of VolkerHighways' managerial and operational employees.
-Training may comprise of safety inductions, toolbox talks, method statement briefings, in-house training courses and specialist external training courses.
+Training may comprise of safety inductions (MSite), toolbox talks, method statement briefings, in-house training courses and specialist external training courses.

 Training requirements are assessed both at commencement for new employees, and on an on-going basis for existing employees.
 The capabilities and expertise of our management / supervisory employees is assessed at safety management meetings and personal development reviews.
-Operational employees' training is assessed at site induction by supervisors on site, during working operations and during toolbox talks, when two-way discussion is encouraged.
+Operational employees' training is assessed at site induction by supervisors (MSite) on site, during working operations and during toolbox talks, when two-way discussion is encouraged.

-All site personnel will receive a formal, signed off induction talk given by a member of the site management team which will include both general and site-specific requirements.
+All site personnel will receive either a formal, signed off induction talk given by a member of the site management team or complete an online induction through MSite, which will include both general and site-specific requirements.
+All site personnel will also receive a site orientation briefing as part of the induction process.